c++.command-line - Linker

 Jul 31 2002

 Sorry, it does.
 I was able to reduce the problem to a simple and stupid matrix multiplication of two NxN matrices into a third one (the original code is different and much more sophisticated, but exhibits the very same pathology).
 Please, look at those measures (dynamic means that memory is allocated once at the very beginning): N Allocation DMC 8.28 BC++ 5.5 500 static 2.45 s 2.70 s 500 dynamic 3.17 s 3.67 s 2000 static link failed!
 141.13 s 2000 dynamic 166.31 s 196.81 s Not only is DMC better than other compiler in most respects (support of accurate floating point computation is wonderful), it produces faster executables too.
-However, performance degradations resulting from the switch from static to dynamic memory allocation are significant (actually deadly for my application).nearly the same.
-Ok, the static buffer can be accessed with immediate addresses where the dynamic buffer pointer must first be loaded to a register and offset addressed.
-But I would expect that this isn't a big performance degradation.
+However, performance degradations resulting from the switch from static to dynamic memory allocation are significant (actually deadly for my application).

 No, this is not a problem.
 There is not much difference between accessing memory locations in an array and accessing memory locations in a malloc'ed area, not with a barely decent optimizing compiler.
 I can prove that easily, it is even more evident on RISC architectures and the progressive RISC-ification of x86 processors made this true for them as well.
 I had not time to look in detail to DMC generated assembler, but the one for the computational core is much more verbose and lenghty for the dinamic allocation version than for the static one.
 This usually comes from the optimizer being more aggressive with static data, as it can more easily check at compile time for aliasing problems, something cannot be done easily for dynamically allocated areas and pointers to them.
 With FORTRAN 77, which always assume no aliasing (if you don't use EQUIVALENCE, of course), there is no difference if you pass to a subroutine a static data area or a malloc'ed one.
 In FORTRAN 9X, which supports pointers, aliasing can be an issue, and performance can degrades.
 In FORTRAN 9X you can fine control the effect using the TARGET attribute (if the compiler takes advantage of the information), C99 introduced the restrict keyword with similar purposes, and using it can pay a lot with some compilers.
 To my surprise, using __restrict with DMC had no effect.
 Federico